Self (band): 2001–2005: Film songs and Ornament & Crime

+Self during the recording of Ornament & Crime in 2002.

 The band contributed the song "Stay Home" to the 2001 animated fantasy comedy film Shrek.
 Originally composed for its opening sequence, it was moved to the end credits in favor of Smash Mouth's "All Star", but still opens the soundtrack album.
 This was followed by the song "Out with a Bang" appearing in the 2001 sci-fi comedy film Evolution, a track that would later appear on Self's fifth studio album.
 They began recording it in 2002, planning to return to the rock styling of the band's debut.
 Self released the single "Grow Up" in June 2003, which would end up being the albums sole single.
 On January 8, 2004, Ornament & Crime was completed.
 Before the album could be released, DreamWorks Records was bought and dissolved by Universal Music Group, who left the album indefinitely unreleased.

 Whilst working on Ornament & Crime, Self was asked to create the song "Scotty Doesn't Know" for the 2004 teen sex comedy film EuroTrip.
 After being presented with its subject and characters, Mahaffey quickly wrote it and sent it to the film's producers, who generally enjoyed it.
 However, when they tasked the band Lustra with the same style of song, their result was favored.
 Additionally, when Mahaffey was offered work for the 2004 film Shrek 2, they wrote "This is Love" and covered the Archies' song "Sugar, Sugar", but were not featured.
 In 2005, Self released their third compilation album, Porno, Mint & Grime.
 It consists primarily of scrapped songs and demos from Ornament & Crime, along with songs made for commercial work, including "This is Love".